KoenRijpstra/pancake-dutch-translation/README.md

 Dutch translation for Pancake

-Compatible with version 4.1.12 of Pancake but not fully translated yet
+Compatible with version 4.1.12 of Pancake.

+If you have any suggestions and/or corrections please create a new [issue](https://github.com/KoenRijpstra/pancake-dutch-translation/issues/new) or pull request.

 Installation
 ============